dufoli/salesforce-trigger-framework/README.md

 - if not found create client and add accountid to case

 pipeline
-1 search for account
+1 search for account ==> LoadData()
-2 create missing account
+2 create missing account ==> AccountObjectWriter
-3 produce a common list of accountid to map to case
+3 produce a common list of accountid to map to case ==> current implement provide 2 lists in dictionnary.
+Is it an issue ?
-4 set up accountid on case
+4 set up accountid on case ==> a classic service function with dictionnary as param will set case.Accountid 5 write

-5 write
+data exchange on pipeline must be : loaded data (dictionnary) from init
++ structured data from previous steps
+I plan to reuse dictionnary to forward structured data

+TO THINK:
+Use ObjectWriter class on earch TriggerHandler will avoid spagetti code with because same object will use same subclass but how to garanty that we do not write 2 ObjectWrite for same object ?
+That is the bug question.
+Not so happy of CreatePipelines, is really needed ? we can just make a new instance when needed in afterUpdate afterInsert Can we force that before is only to normalyze record and after must been used to write DML